jonnonz1/nz-statute-book/acts/public/2005/veterinarians-act-2005.md

   (d) impose 1 or more penalties on the person under Part 3; or (e) impose 1 or more conditions of practice on the person.
 (4) An appeal—
-  (a) must be brought to the Court by way of originating application in accordance with the rules of Court; and (b) must be lodged within 20 working days after notice of the decision or action is communicated to the appellant, or within any further time a District Court Judge allows on application made before or after that period expires.
+  (a) must be brought to the court by way of originating application in accordance with the rules of court; and (b) must be lodged within 20 working days after notice of the decision or action is communicated to the appellant, or within any further time a District Court Judge allows on application made before or after that period expires.

 ### 65 Notice of right of appeal